sixfeetup/SixieNote/Readme.md

 Chapter 11 - Pagination
 ----------------------

-If more than 5 forms are created then all the forms will not be displayed.
-Add pagination, and also make sure to sort the forms that we display by the date they are published (in reverse order).
+If more than 5 forms are created then all the forms will not be displayed because we have pagination enabled in the view.
+But our template does not currently support pagination.
+Add pagination into the template, and also make sure to sort the forms that we display by the date they are published (in reverse order).

 Chapter 12 - WYSIWYG